sotarotakano/ELApy/README.md

 If there is no error message, then everything is all set for you!

 # Running with Google colab
-If you want to try ELApy without the setup on your local environment, the easiest way is to run "ELApy_tutorial_colab.ipynb" using Google colab.
+If you want to try pyELA without the setup on your local environment, the easiest way is to run "pyELA_tutorial_colab.ipynb" using Google colab.

 The link to the notebook:
 [colab notebook](https://drive.google.com/file/d/1oBT14LwxubWXf8o-TSxYT970T2kIpgvK/view?usp=sharing)